ArnaudMan/Collector/README.md

 # Collector
-Tool for a metadata transition between Anet and Wikidata / WikiCommons.
+A tool for a metadata transition between Anet and Wikidata / WikiCommons.